 For centuries, the Ottomans had solidified its domination over Palestine, and had governed the largely Arab population without any significant resistance.
 Yet, by the turn of the 20th century the Ottoman Empire was struggling to survive, hampered by a weakening economy, internal and external threats to its territory, and a lack of military modernisation – particularly in comparison to its rivals in Europe.
 Coinciding with the burgeoning Zionist movement – which promoted the idea of a Jewish homeland in the ‘Land of Israel’ (although other areas, such as Uganda and Saudi Arabia were also considered), the future of Palestine became increasingly uncertain.
-Ultimately however, the fatal decision of the Ottomans to align with the Central Powers would be the catalyst to the tensions in the ‘Holy Land’ in the future.
+Ultimately however, the fatal decision of the Ottomans to align with the Central Powers during the Great War would be the catalyst to the tensions in the ‘Holy Land’ in the future.

-This decision to partition Palestine into an independent Jewish and Arab state.
-This decision was widely objected by the Arabs, particularly due to the fact that the Jewish population in Palestine was a minority at the time.
-As a result of the creation of Israel, a large portion of the Arab population would be enclosed within the new Jewish state.
-The post-war world were defiant that the Jewish population’s call for a home would be accepted – particularly in response to the atrocities Jews had suffered, who were unwilling to compromise their newfound home against Arab objections to the partitioning of Palestine.
-Thus, the eventual declaration of the Jewish state of Israel on 14 May 1948, as supported by the United Nations would sow the seeds to the Israeli-Palestinian conflict.
+This decision to partition Palestine was widely objected by the Arabs, particularly due to the fact that the Jewish population in Palestine was a minority at the time.
+The partition would result in a large portion of the Arab population in Palestine being enclosed within the new Jewish state.
+However, the post-war world were defiant that the zionist call for a home would be accepted – particularly in response to the atrocities Jews had suffered during the Second World War.
+Thus, the eventual declaration of the Jewish state of Israel on 14 May 1948, as supported by the United Nations, would sow the seeds to the Israeli-Palestinian conflict.

 Seemingly, this was an opportunity for Palestine’s neighbours to share the spoils in the newly independent territory.
 Without the intervention of the United States – who were engaging in a global power struggle with the Soviet Union, and the lacklustre attempts by the United Nations to cease fighting, the future of Palestine was once again determined without legitimate consideration for the Palestinian people.
 This was compounded by the Tripartite Declaration in 1950, which was a joint statement by the United States, France and Britain which cemented the territorial agreement in Palestine after the war of 1948-49.
 This was despite the fact that the West would aid Israel economically and militarily during this 1950s, as well the Soviet Union’s own efforts to strengthen the Egyptian army.
-The Suez Crisis in 1956 also demonstrated Egypt’s own intention to maximise its own strengths in Palestine under the leadership of Nasser, further elucidating the impact of foreign intervention in the Israeli-Palestinian conflict.
+The Suez Crisis in 1956 also demonstrated Egypt’s own intention to maximise its own strengths in Palestine, further illustrating the impact of foreign intervention in the Israeli-Palestinian conflict.